Coronavirus Employees' Help

 If you've a room going spare, it's worth weighing up whether taking in a lodger long-term would be an easier way to bring in some cash.

-A massive name in the world of spare-room renting, Airbnb has more than two million listings in over 190 countries.
+A massive name in the world of spare-room renting, Airbnb* has more than five million listings in over 190 countries.

 Who's it for?
 It's a slick, usable site which means it's a good place for newbies to start.
 Anecdotally, hosts receive more bookings from their Airbnb listing than from other sites.

 How big is it?
-Two million listings worldwide; 81,000 in the UK.
+Over five million listings worldwide.

 Fees?
-It charges hosts 3% and adds a 6-12% fee for guests, depending on the room's price.
+It charges most hosts 3%.
+The fee for guests varies depending on the room's price and other factors such as stay length - Airbnb says it's typically under 13%.
 See full details on fees.

 How does payment work?
 Airbnb charges guests when the reservation is confirmed, then releases the amount for the whole stay to you 24 hours after they've checked in.
 (If a guest stays for 28 nights or more, you're paid monthly.)
 You can get payment by PayPal or wire transfer (directly from Airbnb) – see more on how payouts work.